LoveDispenser/AutoWatering/README.md

 To get the temperature and moisture readings, it uses 2 DHT22 sensors, gets the average values, rounds the number and thats your temperature and humidity.

+To use it without Raspberry PI, just skip all the Raspberry PI parts.

 _________________________

 To do autowatering system and temperature+humidity measurement, you will need: